asapdotid/nginx-example/README.md

 > You can add or modify vhost config then check nginx configuration and reload nginx configuration.

 For discussion please visit the [Nginx Indonesia Telegram group](https://t.me/id_nginx).
-Or contact Telegram `@asapdotid`
+Or contact Telegram `@asapdotid`.

 > I use references from [Nginxconfig.IO](https://nginxconfig.io/).

-You can also try with a few settings for your application, good luck
+You can also try with a few settings for your application, good luck!